|Guangren Temple Pictures|

 6. A pair of nanmu dragon lanterns awarded by the Empress Dowager Cixi.

 7. A sandalwood throne of the Qing Dynasty in the Grand Hall.

 1. 'The Guangren Temple' inscribed by Emperor Kangxi.

 2. 'Royal Graciousness for Western China' by Emperor Kangxi.

 3. 'Holy Land of Buddhism' by Emperor Qianlong.

 5. 'Majestic Temple' by Kang Youwei, a great philosopher and scholar of the Qing Dynasty.

-6. 'The Guangren Lama Temple' by Zhao Puchu, the former president of the Buddhist Association of China.
+6. 'The Guangren Temple' by Zhao Puchu, the former president of the Buddhist Association of China.

 3. A 100-year-old 'Double-leaved Cypress' (also named Unity Tree and Harmony Tree)